2026 Foundation Leadership Forum: Schedule

 Facilitator:

-Leonard Raley, senior consultant, AGB
+Leonard Raley, senior fellow and senior consultant, AGB

 1:00 – 2:30 PM | Roadmap to Success for Future Foundation Executives